What Covid-secure measures are in place?

 The cleanliness of our remarkable properties has always been paramount to us.
 We have long used virucidal, commercial-grade disinfectants, but have now introduced additional products that are certified to kill Coronavirus.
 We are using these products throughout our Landmarks.

 We are taking extra care of high-touch surface areas such as door handles, light switches, kettles and toasters.
 We are also ensuring the cleanliness of our upholstery, including armchairs and curtains.
 As always, professional laundry companies are washing our bed linen and towels to the highest standards in accordance with the latest virus-control procedures.
 We have always provided cleaning products in safe locations throughout our properties and, during a stay, guests are welcome to use these freely.
 Our housekeepers each look after a particular Landmark and are working in very small teams, at a distance from each other, wearing PPE where appropriate.
 We have developed new Safe Working Practices and undertaken fresh Risk Assessments, following the latest advice and working together with staff across the organisation.

 What you can expect staying in a Landmark?

 All Landmark’s buildings are self-catering, with a well-equipped kitchen.
 There is everything you need for modern life, but we do not provide TVs, telephones, internet access or Wifi (check the individual Landmark building details for information on mobile phone signal strength).
 Landmarks are well-furnished with comfortable, classic furniture.
 Children are always welcome, and at most buildings, so are dogs.
-The beds will be made up for your arrival with blankets and sheets and one large towel is provided for each person staying.
+The beds will be made up for your arrival and one large towel is provided for each person staying.
 All buildings have electricity, heating and hot water.